islamsamy214/learning-pgsql/README.md

 - column1, column2, … are the columns that the index will be created on.

 Indexes can be created on one or more columns of a table.
 When you create an index on a column, PostgreSQL creates a separate data structure that stores the values of that column in sorted order.
 This allows PostgreSQL to quickly locate rows based on the values in the indexed column.

+NOTICE: PostgreSQL automatically creates an index for the `primary key` and `unique` constraints columns of a table.
+You can also create indexes manually to improve the performance of queries that filter, sort, or join data.

 ## Benchmarks